alifsemi/alif_ml-embedded-evaluation-kit/Readme.md

   or [Arm® Ethos™-U65 NPU](https://www.arm.com/products/silicon-ip-cpu/ethos/ethos-u65) software fast model in combination of the new [Arm® Cortex™-M55 processor](https://www.arm.com/products/silicon-ip-cpu/cortex-m/cortex-m55).
 You can also take advantage of
   [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware) (AVH) and [run the Fixed Virtual Platform in the cloud](./docs/sections/arm_virtual_hardware.md).
-An FVP implementation of Arm® Corstone-310 is also available via AVH.
+  > **NOTE**: While Arm® Corstone™-300 is available as an [Ecosystem FVP](https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/arm-ecosystem-fvps)
+  > and AVH, Arm® Corstone™-310 is available (for both Arm® Ethos™-U55 and Ethos™-U55 NPUs) only as AVH implementations.

 ## Overview of the evaluation kit